 Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

-Sad & final days of cruising the America’s
+Her final days of Cruising out of the America’s

-Having been laid up since 1979, Monterey was towed to Portland Oregon as she was to be transformed at a cost of $40 million into a full time cruise ship for Aloha Pacific Cruises, but she was registered under American Maritime Holdings.
-She was transferred to a Tacoma, Washington shipyard in order to commence work as required to allow her to remain under American registry.
-However, with the approval of the Maritime Administration, she was sent off to the Wartsila's ship yard in Turku Finland, to have most of her interior work completed.
+Having been laid up since 1978, however the SS Monterey was towed on June 24, 1986 to Portland Oregon as she was to be transformed at a cost of $40 million into a full time cruise ship for Aloha Pacific Cruises, but she was first registered under American Maritime Holdings Inc (AMH-Inc).
+The in 1987 she was transferred to Aloha Pacific Cruises Ltd, but registered under AMH-Inc and US flagged.
+In the Tacoma shipyards the work have major structural work undertaken in the USA in order to allow her to remain under American registry.
+Upon completion, with the approval of the Maritime Administration, she was towed in December 1987 to the Wartsila’s shipyards in Turku Finland, to have all of her interior work done to transform her into a full-time cruise ship.

 Monterey seen at the Finnish Wartsila Shipyards at Turku where she was rebuilt for Aloha Pacific Cruises